libxsmm/libxsmm/README.md

 ### Deep Learning<a name="interface-for-dl"></a>

-Here we demonstrate how common operators in deep learning applications (GEMM with activation function fusion, Convolutions with activation function fusion, various norming operators, and pooling operators, etc.) can be implemented using the Tensor Processing Primitive provided by LIBXSMM.
-Example drivers for performance evaluation are provided as part of [LIBXSMM_DNN](https://github.com/libxsmm/libxsmm-dnn/tree/main/tests).
+Common operators in deep learning applications (GEMM with activation function fusion, Convolutions with activation function fusion, various norming operators, and pooling operators, etc.) can be implemented using the Tensor Processing Primitives provided by LIBXSMM.
+With LIBXSMM&#160;2.0 the deep-learning operators and their performance drivers live in the companion repository [LIBXSMM-DNN](https://github.com/libxsmm/libxsmm-dnn/tree/main/tests), which demonstrates how these primitives compose into full operators without any platform-specific code.

 ### Service Functions